vedranvuk/errorex/README.md

 # ErrorEx

-Package errorex provides additional error functionality.
-For now, implements a single type that helps with common error usage patterns introduced in `go1.13`, which it requires.
+Package errorex implements the error interface with a custom error type that supports pre-formatting, inheritance, causes, custom data and extra error payloads.

-API reflects the mostly-implemented-by-other-error-packages approach with Causer interfaces.
+It requires`go1.13`.

 ## Example